-While Linux support was announced two years back on Chromebooks, there were some basic features that were missing during the launch.
-However, Google seems to be catching up now as it’s spearheading to make Chrome OS a viable platform for everyone.
+While Linux support was announced three years back on Chromebooks, which means running Linux on Chromebooks has been possible for a long time, initially, there were some basic features missing during the launch.
+However, Google seems to be catching up now as it is spearheading to make Chrome OS a viable platform for everyone.
 For instance, now you can enable microphone and GPU acceleration in Linux on Chromebooks.
 Both of these features were a long-standing demand from creative and power users and finally, Google has delivered the promise.
-So without further delay, let’s go ahead and learn how to enable Microphone support and hardware acceleration in Linux on Chrome OS.
+So without further delay, let’s go ahead and learn how to enable microphone support and hardware acceleration in Linux on Chrome OS.

-3. Now, open the Linux Terminal to fully restart the services and then open any audio-recording application.
-Here, I have used Audacity and it recorded my voice clearly which confirms microphone support in Linux on Chromebooks.
+4. Now, open any audio-recording application.
+Here, for example, I have used Audacity, which is one of the best Linux apps for Chromebooks and it recorded my voice clearly which confirms microphone support in Linux on Chromebooks.

-Note: You will have to change the recording device to
+Note: You might have to change the recording device to

 Enable GPU Acceleration in Linux on Chromebooks

 Before we begin, let me clarify that GPU acceleration has been added to almost all the Chromebooks by default since Chrome OS 81.
 The only caveat is that you need to upgrade the Linux container to the latest Debian Buster build.
 Here is how to go about it.